akhlakm/ansible/README.md

 ## Initial Setup
-To handover the control to ansible, the following things should be set.
+To handover the control to ansible, the following things should be set first by logging in using the `root` account.

 ```sh
 # Edit the sudoers file
 vi /etc/sudoers